angelromarco04/MyNotes/CS/OS/data/44_realMemory.md

 	- Starts at the first available and big enough hollow.
 	- Partition is erased on process finishing.
 - Note that partitions cannot move as they hold a running process.
-- It suffers from fragmentation.
+- It suffers from external fragmentation.
 	- Is the wasted space of the small hollows in between partitions.
 	- Hollow condensation: Join adjacent hollows when freeing a process.
 	- Compaction: Move process to have always only one big hollow.